ProtienFromTheSea/projectile-motion/README.md

 3.)
 There are some bitmap images of arrows in the resources, this is because I originally wanted to use them to preview the starting angles.\
 (Since I couldn't figure it out, I now use the drawline method, but that doesn't work perfectly.
 Feel free to fix it to use the arrows and share it with me.)

-Also check out my poster at
+Also check out my poster.
+(It's a PDF.
+Make sure to keep seperate from the actual project files)